tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Coronet of Certamen

+Quick Action

+1/Battle

+This battered metal headband shows signs of having been repeatedly struck by magic and survived.
+Cast any at-will spell at your level.
+If it’s an attack spell, it deals only half damage.

+**Quirk:** Steely gunslinger (or spell-slinger) gaze.

+---

 #### Diadem of Whispering

 Your words are magically audible by any one creature you can see, as if you were standing next to them whispering into their ear.
 Their replies are not magically enhanced, so they can only answer if you could normally hear their words.
 You may change target freely, but can only whisper to one person per round.

 **Quirk:** Gossips like a fishwife on the Shadowport docks.

+---

+#### Gems of Elemental Magic

+These gemstones float above your head like a crown.
+When you cast a spell that deals cold, fire, thunder, or lightning damage, you gain damage resistance 14+ to that damage type (champion: 16+; epic: 18+) until an attack beats that resistance, or end of battle.

+**Quirk:** Haughty demeanor when dealing with non-wizards.

 ---